From the Top: Scott's Pascal Ducrot - Pinkbike

 How big a deal for you as a company to have a double gold medal in XCO?

 It’s massive.
 It’s something we never dreamed of.
 It’s something you cannot plan.
 When I saw after that what’s going on, what impact this had, it was just unbelievable for us.
 You cannot measure that.
 For a brand, it happens once in your life.
 That’s what we say...
 It was nice for us.
 Everybody appreciates, but we have been almost shocked what’s happening to us.
 But, if you have a guy or girl in the company or an athlete in a company that’s Olympic champion, only the fact that they're an Olympic champion doesn't change a lot.
 It depends a lot on what you do prior to that with them.
 It depends a lot on what the athlete is doing to promote themselves.
 The surrounding and the promotion around the athlete before, after and during...
 If there was an athlete Olympic champion, suddenly, it would never have the same impact.
 Because Nino had a long history before, and everybody expected something.
 The hype ramped up until this event, but this is due to the fact that we have been working heavily with him and he was working by himself.
 Then he reached the goal.
 That’s why the impact was massive.
 Again, if we didn’t do this groundwork before that, the impact would not be the same.
 Jenny was a bit of a surprise.
 We knew that she was on a roll, winning her first elite World Cup, then the U23 World Champs, but we couldn't have expected what she would do in Rio.
 But, that being said, only the Olympic title alone, I wouldn’t say it’s everything because the Olympic Committee really restricts the communication around the event heavily.
 Today, we still cannot communicate the Olympic champion.
 We have to go around that, which is stupid.
-Certainly, in Switzerland, Nino is now a national figure.

 He was just second sportsman of the year now and he was the cyclist of the year, and people on the street, when you talk now, they know him, yes.
 They know him.
 This was not the case five years before, but that’s all about marketing and success because of the media, they got after him.
 He was in TV shows, and then he’s known to the public in Switzerland, but maybe not so much known in other countries.
 Of course, that’s normal.
 Still the cycling community, they know now him.
 They know him now.
 That’s for sure and that’s why it has an impact on sales.